rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 ### Receiving

 The receiver is equally simple.
-We annotate our Receiver class with @RabbitListener and pass in the name of the queue.
+We annotate our receiver class with `@RabbitListener` and pass in the name of the queue.
-We then annotate our ```receive``` method with @RabbitHandler passing in the payload that has been pushed to the queue.
+We then annotate our `receive` method with `@RabbitHandler` passing in the payload that has been pushed to the queue.

 <pre class="sourcecode java">